At a Glance

 ✨Prepare for Scenario Questions

 Expect to be asked how you would handle specific situations involving children with SEND.
-Prepare examples of how you would promote emotional regulation, manage behaviour, or adapt resources for different learning profiles.
-This will showcase your problem-solving skills and adaptability.
+Prepare examples of how you would promote emotional regulation or adapt resources for different learning profiles, showcasing your problem-solving skills and adaptability.

 ✨Ask Insightful Questions

 At the end of the interview, ask thoughtful questions about the school's approach to supporting SEND students.
-Inquire about the training opportunities available and how the school fosters a collaborative environment among staff.
-This shows your interest in being part of their community.
+Inquire about the training opportunities available and how the school fosters a collaborative environment among staff, which shows your interest in being part of their community.